A print that shell-ebrates the coolest marine reptile in the ocean

 The unique scalation on their carapace, flippers and head makes the sea turtle a geometric wonder of patterns and colors.
 Our print features the earthy tones of Chelonia mydas, commonly known as the green sea turtle, a mysterious and charismatic nomad of tropical and subtropical seas around the planet.

-*Latest batch came in smaller than expected.
-We recommend sizing up.
+*With the exception of XL, the latest batch came in smaller than expected.
+We recommend sizing up for all other sizes.

 86% Repreve® RPET (recycled polyester), 14% lycra, giving 10 post-consumer plastic bottles a positive future.
 100% awesome!
 Printed using dye-sublimation, an environmentally friendly process which uses no water and minimizes waste.